Liberals seek to fast-track new COVID-19 aid bill

 Rodriguez said Canadians are watching to see if political parties will work together to pass the aid package quickly.

-"Canadians need our help now and this is exactly what the motion is attempting to accomplish," he said Monday.
+"Canadians need our help now and this is exactly what the motion is attempting to accomplish," he said Monday as he introduced a motion to fast-track the bill.
 "Quick action."

-The motion proposes to limit debate on the bill to just 4.5 hours and have no committee time, allowing the bill to likely pass before the end of the day.
+The motion proposes to limit debate on the bill to just 4.5 hours — bypassing the normal lengthy legislative process, including committee hearings — and allow it to be put to a quick vote, likely on Tuesday.

 Conservative House leader Gerard Deltell called that a "joke."

-Note: Note to readers: This is a corrected story.
-A previous version referred to the proposed COVID-19 aid legislation as Bill C-2.
-The bill, which has been rewritten, is now known as C-4.
-Note to readers: This is a corrected story.
-A previous version referred to the proposed COVID-19 aid legislation as Bill C-2.
-The bill, which has been rewritten, is now known as C-4.